Ion Aircraft Ion

 The Ion Aircraft is a two-seat, twin boom, pusher configuration light aircraft based on the DreamWings Valkyrie.
 It was still in development in 2010 but is intended either for homebuilding from kits or flyaway production, with versions meeting US and European rules.

 By November 2020 the company was for sale.
 GCM a capital management firm based in San Diego, California completed the acquisition of Ion Aircraft on 10 September 2021.
 In September 2021, the company was fully acquired by GCM Capital Management, based in San Diego, California.
-The acquisition was led by Joe Chen, who now fully owns and operates ION Aircraft.
+The acquisition was led by John Chen, who now fully owns and operates ION Aircraft.